scotthowson/OnePlus-8-Halium-11-Build-Tools/README.md

 # https://github.com/IllSaft/OP8-USBDRV

 # In order to flash our system.img we need to make room for it.
-fastboot delete-logical-partition product_b
+fastboot delete-logical-partition product_a
-fastboot delete-logical-partition system_ext_b
+fastboot delete-logical-partition system_ext_a

 # Flash boot & system with your built boot.img & system.img.
 fastboot flash boot out/boot.img